zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

    ![](./images/imageSM_04.0.png "")

-   In order to query the selected Cube, choose the option -> "Set Active Connection for this Worksheet".
+   In order to query the selected Cube, choose the option -> **Set Active Connection for this Worksheet**.

 3. Refresh the data.
    ![](./images/imageSM_04.png "")